-Giving and receiving feedback are skills - they must be developed and practiced.
+Giving and receiving feedback are skills – they must be developed and practiced.
 To support a culture of feedback, provide the feedback training and resources to your employees and managers.
-For example, annual workshops on how to share and receive feedback can help ensure that employees are all 'rowing in the same direction' when it comes to giving feedback.
+For example, annual workshops on how to share and receive feedback can help ensure that employees are all ‘rowing in the same direction’ when it comes to giving feedback.
 (Check out our article for some examples on what effective feedback looks like).

 If you are a start-up, try and establish continuous feedback early on.
 If you are in a more mature company, don’t expect that culture shift to happen overnight.
 It will take time for people to unlearn old habits and learn new behaviors.
 While it will take time, it will be worth the investment.

 Did you know that the quality of feedback matters?
 “Good job” or “do better” isn’t going to improve employee performance or build an effective feedback culture.
 Building a culture of feedback starts with providing meaningful feedback – that is, feedback that is behavior based (not trait-based), forward looking (instead of backward), objective, continuous, in real-time and direct.